salrashid123/gce_metadata_server/README.md

 # $ rekor-cli search --rekor_server https://rekor.sigstore.dev  --email salrashid123@gmail.com
 # $ rekor-cli get --rekor_server https://rekor.sigstore.dev  --log-index $LogIndex  --format=json | jq '.'
 ```

+## Metrics

+Basic latency and counter Prometheus metrics are enabled using the `--metrisEnabled` flag.

+Once enabled, path latency is recoreded at the default prometheus endpoint at `http://localhost:9000/metrics`.

+Apart from latency, any dynamic field for access or identity tokens also has a counter and status metric surfaced.

 ## Testing